 Other California Privacy Rights

-California’s “Shine the Light” law (Civil Code Section § 1798.83) permits users of our website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-Although we do not disclose personal information to third parties for such purposes, you may make such a request, please send an email to email@example.com or calling (800) 834-3340.
+California’s “Shine the Light” law (Civil Code Section § 1798.83) permits Users of our Site that are California residents to request certain information regarding our disclosure of Personal Information to third parties for their direct marketing purposes.
+Although we do not disclose Personal Information to third parties for such purposes, you may make such a request, please send an email to firstname.lastname@example.org or calling (800) 834-3340.